friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 - Compare performance of common uses cases of multiple ECS projects.

 - Utilize a common ECS operation of a specific ECS project in most **simple & performant** way.

-  This make this benchmarks applicable to support migration from one ECS to another.
+- *"I want to migrate from one ECS to another"?*
+  Navigate to a specific benchmark in both projects an use its implementation as migration guide.
+  Their implementation is intended to be as simple as possible.

 - The majority of C# ECS benchmarks focus on big data sets.
 Typically a multiple of 100.000 entities.
   This sets a bias for many ECS implementations.
 Its also likely having many queries (systems) dealing only with 10, 100 or no entities.